Komalai/komalpreet062/README.md

 # Day-2
 **Date:** 26th June 2025

+Our professor tells us that after we finish our work, we should help our classmates.
+She says helping others is not only good for them, but also helps us learn better.
+When we explain something to a friend, we understand it more too.

 # Introduction to linux:
 ### Kernel:
 A kernel is the core component of an operating system.
 It is responsible for managing system resources and it acts as a bridge between hardware and software.